Simple drugs may ease radiation breathing woes for lung patients

 Summary

-This study tests whether two drugs—N-acetyl cysteine and a short course of dexamethasone—can reduce severe shortness of breath after lung radiation in people with both lung cancer and interstitial lung disease.
-About 98 participants will receive either the drugs or placebos.
-The goal is to see if these treatments can make breathing easier after radiation therapy.
+This study tests whether N-acetyl cysteine (NAC) and a short course of steroids can reduce severe shortness of breath after lung radiation in people with both lung cancer and interstitial lung disease.
+About 98 participants will receive either NAC or placebo, plus either steroids or placebo, for a short time.
+The goal is to see if these drugs can make breathing easier after treatment.

 Get updates